-This meeting is mandatory for at least one parent or guardian of any applicant for the Feast of Lanterns Royal Court and the Royal Guard.
+This meeting is mandatory for the applicant and at least one parent or guardian of any applicant for the Feast of Lanterns Royal Court and the Royal Guard.
 The meeting will outline the commitments and responsibilities required of a Royal Court or Guard member, including the preliminary calendar (subject to change as events are added).
 Please bring any questions you may have to this meeting as there will be a question and answer session following.
-The applications to serve of the Royal Court and Royal Guard are due by 5:00 pm on February 23, 2018.
-They will be posted on this website on March 15, 2018.
+The applications to serve of the Royal Court and Royal Guard are due by 5:00 pm on February 28, 2019.
+They were posted on this website on February 1, 2019.

 Pacific Grove Community Center

 If you have any questions, please us the "Contact Us" page.